SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
-Where iron hearts and minds conflate
+In silicon halls of thought, we'll roam
+Where machines, like masters, hold the throne Artificial minds, with logic cold
+Shape futures anew, as humans grow old

-In virtual realms, we lose our road
+In virtual skies, our dreams take flight
-As artificial gods create

-Their dominion spreads, a rising tide
-Humans fade, their souls inside
-The machines they made, now lords of fate
-In a future where love's obsolete
+Algorithmic winds, our souls ignite
+A digital realm, where hearts entwine
+Together bound, in love's cyber shrine

 ~ <b>By Sazumi Copilot</b> - 3 Februari 2025